-Advice on improving collaboration and integration.
+Advice on Improving Collaboration and Integration

-Improved processes and implementation: Revising the way in which teams are remunerated can incentivise the individual members to focus on value creation and not just asserting the next invoice.
+Improved processes and implementation: Revising the way in which teams are remunerated can incentivise individual members to focus on value creation and not just on asserting the next invoice.
 Multi-disciplinary practices could potentially facilitate better integration.
-Better tools of collaboration for instance a single mobile application that integrates all aspects of the process in a user-friendly way can be developed to contribute to improved integration and collaboration.
+Better collaboration tools, for instance a single mobile application that integrates all aspects of the process in a user-friendly way, can be developed to contribute to improved integration and collaboration.

-Better communication: The definition of a proper brief at the start of the process and revising it at various milestones will aid better communication.
+Better communication: The definition of a proper brief at the start of the process and revising it at various milestones will aid communication.
 Facilitating a clear decision-making process could reduce ambiguity.
-Transparent project information will enable team members to understand the cause and effect of their actions in relation to the projects aims.
-Regular recorded meetings are considered essential and face to face meetings, even if it is per video conference call, are considered to communicate better.
+Transparent project information will enable team members to understand the cause and effect of their actions in relation to the project’s aims.
+Regular recorded meetings are considered essential and face to face meetings, even via video conference calls, are considered to aid communication.

-Teamwork: Get the whole team involved as early as possible including the contractor.
-Team members that have worked successfully together before are perceived to be more productive than those who have not.
+Teamwork: Get the whole team involved as early as possible, including the contractor.
+Team members that have previously worked successfully together are perceived as more productive than those who have not.

 Training: A platform to provide support and training for clients could be investigated.
 The client is a key determinant in the process and is seldom properly informed or trained in the industry.
 The whole team, including the client, also need to be regularly informed on what tools and techniques are available and what their advantages are.

-Synthesis of the findings on open ended questions
+Synthesis of the Findings on Open Ended Questions

-All respondents acknowledged the need to come together, share knowledge and ideas during the Concept and Viability stage in order to develop successful and feasible products within the given timeframe.
-Low levels of collaboration amongst team members, inefficiencies in the process, the lack of skills and idiosyncratic projects were used to describe the current level of collaboration.
-Suggested reasons for not implementing proposed collaborative tools and techniques includes the lack of skills, not understanding the need for implementation, poor communication, perceived risk and preference.
-Improving the process and implementation, better communication, teamwork and training are suggested as means to improve the current level of collaboration and integration.
+All respondents acknowledged the need to come together and to share knowledge and ideas during the concept and viability stage in order to develop successful and feasible products within the given timeframe.
+Low levels of collaboration amongst team members, inefficiencies in the process, lack of skills and idiosyncratic projects were used to describe the current level of collaboration.
+Suggested reasons for not implementing proposed collaborative tools and techniques include lack of skills, not understanding the need for implementation, poor communication, perceived risk and preference.
+Improving the process and implementation, better communication, and teamwork and training are suggested means to improve the current level of collaboration and integration.

 CONCLUSION